studioloft/studioloft.github.io/_pages/privacypolicy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Should data need to be transferred, Cyber Uncovered will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Should data need to be transferred, Studio Loft Media will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 <h3>Who we share your data with</h3>
 If you request a password reset, your IP address will be included in the reset email.